AlterMannomann/otap/otap_ddl/packages/otap_test.md

                                    , p_description => 'My description'
                                    , p_expected_result => otap.otap_constants.get_otap_num_test_passed
                                    ) FROM dual;

+## FUNCTION otap_test.has_type
+Checks if a given type exists.
+The type code (e.g. OBJECT, COLLECTION) is shown as sub object in the exist message.

+Parameter:
+- *p_type_name* Mandatory.
+The name of the type to check.
+Case sensitive.
+- *p_typecode* Optional.
+The typecode like OBJECT of the type to check.
+Not case sensitive.
+- *p_attributes* Optional.
+The number of type attributes to check.
+- *p_methods* Optional.
+The number of type methods to check.
+- *p_predefined* Optional.
+The predefined state of the type to check.
+Not case sensitive.
+- *p_incomplete* Optional.
+The incomplete state of the type to check.
+Not case sensitive.
+- *p_final* Optional.
+The final state of the type to check.
+Not case sensitive.
+- *p_persistable* Optional.
+The persistable state of the type to check.
+Not case sensitive.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+If given the table and constraint must exist in this schema.
+Case sensitive.
+- *p_description* The test description if any.
+If not given, a description is generated, see template.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.

+*Return* The test result as text.

+Examples:

+    -- simple primary key check assuming executed while your test schema is active SELECT otap.otap_test.has_type('MY_OBJECT') FROM dual;
+    SELECT otap.otap_test.has_type('MY_OBJECT', 'OBJECT') FROM dual;
+    -- all parameter
+    SELECT otap.otap_test.has_type( p_type_name => 'MY_OBJECT'
+                                  , p_typecode => 'OBJECT'
+                                  , p_attributes => 5
+                                  , p_methods => 2
+                                  , p_predefined => 'NO'
+                                  , p_incomplete => 'NO'
+                                  , p_final => 'YES'
+                                  , p_persistable => 'YES'
+                                  , p_schema => 'MY_SCHEMA'
+                                  , p_description => 'My description'
+                                  , p_expected_result => otap.otap_constants.get_otap_num_test_passed
+                                  ) FROM dual;

+## FUNCTION otap_test.has_sequence
+Checks if a given sequence exists.
+It can be identified either by the sequence name or the table and column name.
+If sequence name is NULL, table AND column name must be given to identify the sequence.
+In case the table owner differs from the sequence owner, the table owner can be specified.
+If not specified, the normal schema logic takes place.

+Parameter:
+- *p_sequence_name* Mandatory if not table and column name are given.
+The name of the sequence to check.
+Case sensitive.
+- *p_table_name* Mandatory if sequence name is not given.
+The table name with the identity column that uses the sequence to check.
+Case sensitive.
+- *p_column_name* Mandatory if sequence name is not given.
+The identity column name that uses the sequence to check.
+Case sensitive.
+- *p_min_value* Optional.
+The minimum value attribute of the sequence to check.
+- *p_max_value* Optional.
+The maximum value attribute of the sequence to check.
+- *p_increment_by* Optional.
+The increment of the sequence to check.
+- *p_cycle_flag* Optional.
+The cycle flag of the sequence to check.
+Not case sensitive.
+- *p_order_flag* Optional.
+The order flag of the sequence to check.
+Not case sensitive.
+- *p_cache_size* Optional.
+The cache size of the sequence to check.
+- *p_scale_flag* Optional.
+The scale flag of the sequence to check.
+Not case sensitive.
+- *p_extend_flag* Optional.
+The extend flag of the sequence to check.
+Not case sensitive.
+- *p_sharded_flag* Optional.
+The sharded flag of the sequence to check.
+Not case sensitive.
+- *p_session_flag* Optional.
+The session flag of the sequence to check.
+Not case sensitive.
+- *p_keep_value* Optional.
+The keep value flag of the sequence to check.
+Not case sensitive.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+If given the table and constraint must exist in this schema.
+Case sensitive.
+- *p_description* The test description if any.
+If not given, a description is generated, see template.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.

+*Return* The test result as text.

+Examples:

+    -- simple primary key check assuming executed while your test schema is active SELECT otap.otap_test.has_sequence('MY_SEQUENCE') FROM dual;
+    SELECT otap.otap_test.has_sequence(NULL, 'MY_TABLE', 'MY_ID_COLUMN') FROM dual;
+    -- all parameter
+    SELECT otap.otap_test.has_sequence( p_sequence_name => 'MY_SEQUENCE'
+                                      , p_table_name => 'MY_TABLE'
+                                      , p_column_name => 'MY_ID_COLUMN'
+                                      , p_min_value => 1
+                                      , p_max_value => 9999999999999999999999999999
+                                      , p_increment_by => 1
+                                      , p_cycle_flag => 'Y'
+                                      , p_order_flag => 'N'
+                                      , p_cache_size => 0
+                                      , p_scale_flag => 'N'
+                                      , p_extend_flag => 'N'
+                                      , p_sharded_flag => 'N'
+                                      , p_session_flag => 'N'
+                                      , p_keep_value => 'N'
+                                      , p_table_owner => 'MY_TABLE_OWNER'
+                                      , p_schema => 'MY_SCHEMA'
+                                      , p_description => 'My description'
+                                      , p_expected_result => otap.otap_constants.get_otap_num_test_passed
+                                      ) FROM dual;

+## FUNCTION otap_test.has_scheduler_job
+Checks basically if a given scheduler job exists.

+Parameter:
+- *p_job_name* Mandatory.
+The name of the scheduler job to check.
+Case sensitive.
+- *p_job_style* Optional.
+The job style of the scheduler job to check.
+Not case sensitive.
+- *p_job_type* Optional.
+The job type of the scheduler job to check.
+Not case sensitive.
+- *p_job_action* Optional.
+The job action of the scheduler job to check.
+Compares code with UPPER and flatten.
+Not case sensitive.
+- *p_schedule_type* Optional.
+The schedule type of the scheduler job to check.
+Not case sensitive.
+- *p_repeat_interval* Optional.
+The repeat interval of the scheduler job to check.
+Not case sensitive.
+- *p_job_class* Optional.
+The job class of the scheduler job to check.
+Not case sensitive.
+- *p_logging_level* Optional.
+The logging level indicator of the scheduler job to check.
+Not case sensitive.
+- *p_store_output* Optional.
+The store output indicator of the scheduler job to check.
+Not case sensitive.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+If given the table and constraint must exist in this schema.
+Case sensitive.
+- *p_description* The test description if any.
+If not given, a description is generated, see template.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.

+*Return* The test result as text.

+Examples:

+    -- simple primary key check assuming executed while your test schema is active SELECT otap.otap_test.has_scheduler_job('MY_SCHEDULER_JOB') FROM dual;
+    -- all parameter
+    SELECT otap.otap_test.has_scheduler_job( p_job_name => 'MY_SCHEDULER_JOB'
+                                           , p_job_style => 'REGULAR'
+                                           , p_job_type => 'PLSQL_BLOCK'
+                                           , p_job_action => 'start_my_job;'
+                                           , p_schedule_type => 'CALENDAR'
+                                           , p_repeat_interval => 'FREQ=WEEKLY;BYTIME=230000;BYDAY=MON,TUE,WED,THU,FRI'
+                                           , p_job_class => 'DEFAULT_JOB_CLASS'
+                                           , p_logging_level => 'FULL'
+                                           , p_store_output => 'TRUE'
+                                           , p_schema => 'MY_SCHEMA'
+                                           , p_description => 'My description'
+                                           , p_expected_result => otap.otap_constants.get_otap_num_test_passed
+                                           ) FROM dual;

+## FUNCTION otap_test.has_user
+Checks basically if a given user exists.

+Parameter:
+- *p_username* Mandatory.
+The name of the database user to check.
+Case sensitive.
+- *p_account_status* Optional.
+The account status of the database user to check.
+Not case sensitive.
+- *p_default_tablespace* Optional.
+The default tablespace of the database user to check.
+Case sensitive.
+- *p_temporary_tablespace* Optional.
+The temporary tablespace of the database user to check.
+Case sensitive.
+- *p_local_temp_tablespace* Optional.
+The local temporary tablespace of the database user to check.
+Case sensitive.
+- *p_profile* Optional.
+The profile setting of the database user to check.
+Not case sensitive.
+- *p_password_versions* Optional.
+The password versions if any defined of the database user to check.
+Case sensitive.
+- *p_authentication_type* Optional.
+The authentication type of the database user to check.
+Not case sensitive.
+- *p_proxy_only_connect* Optional.
+The proxy only connect indicator of the database user to check.
+Not case sensitive.
+- *p_protected* Optional.
+The protected state indicator of the database user to check.
+Not case sensitive.
+- *p_read_only* Optional.
+The read only state indicator of the database user to check.
+Not case sensitive.
+- *p_description* The test description if any.
+If not given, a description is generated, see template.
+- *p_expected_result* The expected test result as number.
+Default is test passed.
+See otap_constants.

+*Return* The test result as text.

+Examples:

+    -- simple primary key check assuming executed while your test schema is active SELECT otap.otap_test.has_user('MY_USER') FROM dual;
+    -- all parameter
+    SELECT otap.otap_test.has_user( p_username => 'MY_USER'
+                                  , p_account_status => 'OPEN'
+                                  , p_default_tablespace => 'MY_TABLESPACE'
+                                  , p_temporary_tablespace => 'TEMP'
+                                  , p_local_temp_tablespace => 'TEMP'
+                                  , p_profile => 'DEFAULT'
+                                  , p_password_versions => '11G 12C'
+                                  , p_authentication_type => 'PASSWORD'
+                                  , p_proxy_only_connect => 'N'
+                                  , p_protected => 'NO'
+                                  , p_read_only => 'NO'
+                                  , p_description => 'My description'
+                                  , p_expected_result => otap.otap_constants.get_otap_num_test_passed
+                                  ) FROM dual;

 ## FUNCTION otap_test.ok
 Checks if a boolean expression result is TRUE.
 To test for FALSE just set expected result to otap_constants.OTAP_NUM_TEST_FAILED.
 It is recommended to use a description as generated text does not contain details on the the test condition.